lowlight-ua/dos-pesos/docs/usage.md

 * Install Python and Pip.
 * Install Python dependencies: `pip3 install -r requirements.txt`
-* Run the script `./do.sh edge/do/configure_env`
+* Run the script `./do.sh edge/do/configure_project`
-    * You will be guided through the necessary steps to set up dependencies, initialize configuration, and provision AWS resources necessary for the edge device.
+    * You will be guided through the necessary steps to set up dependencies, initialize configuration, set up the working copy of the project, and provision AWS resources necessary for the edge device.
     * Edge device provisioning scripts will be generated in `edge/scripts/out`.

 **(2) On the edge device:**